 - In the Specimens web part, pictured below, expand the Vials By Primary Type and Vials by Derivative Type sections as shown.
 Click the + button to the left of an item to expand it.

 - Click By Vial Group under View All Specimens for a view of data to explore, similar to this:

 As in other grid views, you can sort or filter the data using the pulldown menus on any column, search for specimens of interest, and create charts and reports from the data for analysis and sharing.

 Specimen Vial History

 Events and flags that occur with each specimen data row, such as requests or updates, are tracked and recorded.
-If you are using your own locally installed study, you will only be able to see the history if you have enabled the advanced specimen repository.
+You will only be able to see the history if you have enabled the advanced specimen repository.
 To enable it, click the Manage

 .
 Choose the option Advanced (External) Specimen Repository